NSHipster/articles/2014-12-1-watchkit.md

 ### WKInterfaceLabel

-By contrast, `WKInterface` is perhaps the least-changed thing carried over from iOS.
+By contrast, `WKInterfaceLabel` is perhaps the least-changed thing carried over from iOS.
 With support for `NSAttributedString`, custom fonts, and font scaling, it's pretty much everything you could ask for.

 ### WKInterfaceDate & WKInterfaceTimer